Siege of Mora

-The siege of Mora or Siege of Moraberg, between Allied and besieged German troops, took place from August 1914 to February 1916 on and around the Mora mountain in northern Kamerun during the Kamerun campaign of the First World War.
+The siege of Mora or siege of Moraberg, between Allied and besieged German troops, took place from August 1914 to February 1916 on and around the Mora mountain in northern Kamerun during the Kamerun campaign of the First World War.
 After more than a year of siege German forces on the mountain surrendered, following the escape of many German troops to the neutral Spanish colony of Río Muni.
-It was the longest siege of the war.
+It was the second longest siege of the war, behind the Siege of Medina.

 Background

 In early August 1914 the First World War broke out in Europe, and the Allies began the task of conquering Germany's African colonies.
 The German West African colony of Togoland was defeated on 26 August, freeing up British and French troops for the invasion of Kamerun.
 In preparation, British columns had stationed themselves at various intervals along Nigeria's border with the German colony, the northernmost of which, commanded by Captain R. W. Fox, was stationed at Maiduguri, across the border from the German fort at Mora.
 This Nigerian detachment, consisting of one infantry and one mounted company, had entrenched itself on the frontier while awaiting orders and gathering intelligence on German forces in the region.

 The fort at Mora, about 100 miles south of Lake Chad, near the colony's western border with Nigeria, was guarded by a company of Schutztruppen (protection troops) under the command of Captain Ernst von Raben.
 Initially the garrison consisted of 14 European and 125 African soldiers, most of whom were tough, well-trained Askaris.
 Von Raben managed to recruit 65 more men before the Allied siege began.
 On 13 August, the German commander relocated the garrison from the fort on the plain to positions partway up Mora mountain.
 This gave them a commanding view over the surrounding area and easy access to water.
 Mora mountain, which would become a fortress during the siege, was approximately 30 miles around at its base and 1,700 feet high.
 German forces prepared for British attack by heavily fortifying their positions on its steep slopes.